raiment-studios/monorepo/source/projects/rulebook/README.md

 4. Plan
 5. Sequences

+#### Example

+**Goal**: Lucenia wants to escape her horrible life

+**Opportunity**: She could escape to her cousin's house far to the north.

+**Strategy**: Save enough money to sneak away with the yearly merchant carivan that travels through town most of the way to the north.

+**Plan**

+* Buy less each week and hide the money
+    * Hide it from her older brother
+    * Hide it from the town constable making her pay her mother's fines
+* Choice...
+    * Sneak onto the carivan
+    * Make friends with someone in the carivan who will hide her
+*

 #### Goal

 Start with the high-level motivation.
 The thing the character would want wish for if they had a magic wand and 5 seconds to decide what to wish for.
 This is a constant.
 Fiction.
 This is a **character goal**.
 Raiment is character-driven so these goals should be attatched a specific character as the primary driver, even if it is a shared goal.